66-m/conzooming/README.md

 # conzooming

-*conzooming enables mosaic like collages to be generated from many images.*
+*conzooming enables mosaic-like collages to be generated from many images.*

 ## **Getting Started:**

 ### *Download Python:*
-Download the latest Version for you System https://www.python.org/downloads/
+Download the latest version for your system https://www.python.org/downloads/

 ##### Check the "Add python to environment variables" Box during the installation.